nguyenvandungb/mapotempo-web/README.md

 For the following installation, your current working directory needs to be the mapotempo-web root directory.

-Clone the project :
+Clone the project:

     git clone git@github.com:Mapotempo/mapotempo-web.git

-Go to project directory :
+Go to project directory:

     cd mapotempo-web

-And finally install gem project dependencies with :
+And finally install gem project dependencies with:

     bundle install

-I you have this message :
+If you have this message:
 >Important: You may need to add a javascript runtime to your Gemfile in order for bootstrap's LESS files to compile to CSS.

 Don't worry, we use SASS to compile CSS and not LESS.